gtm-templates-knowit-experience/sgtm-ga4-ecom-item-list-promo-attribution/README.md

 * Attribution
   * **Attribution Time in Minutes:** {{ecom - attribution time - minutes – C}}
   * **Attribution Type:** Select Last or First Click Attribution
+* Other Settings
+  * **Handle data as string:** This will save attribution data as a string.
+Not relevant when using Firestore.
+  * **Limit Items:** This will limit number of Items stored.
+Not relevant when using Firestore.

 ![ecom - item_list & promotion - extract – CT](https://github.com/gtm-templates-knowit-experience/sgtm-ga4-ecom-item-list-promo-attribution/blob/main/images/ecom-item_list-and-promotion-extract-CT.png)